digital-blueprint/relay-example-bundle/README.md

 ## Using the Bundle as a Template

 * Copy the repo contents
-* Adjust the project name in `composer.json`
+* Adjust the package name in `composer.json`
 * Invent a new PHP namespace and adjust it in all PHP files
-* Rename `src/DbpStarterBundle` and `DependencyInjection/DbpStarterExtension` to match the new project name
+* Rename `src/DbpRelayTemplateBundle` and `DependencyInjection/DbpRelayTemplateExtension` to match the new project name

 ## Integration into the API Server